johnreymanto/SeleniumTest/SeleniumAutomationTest/ReadMe.md

 Ensure you have the following dependencies installed:

 - Java 22 or latest
-- Maven 4
+- Maven
-- CDP Chrome browser
+- Chrome Webdriver
+- Nodejs

 ---